 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits a tight driveway and manages heavy shingle weight within a single haul for you.
+This 10-yard can fits a tight driveway and manages heavy shingle weight within a single haul for you.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story San Leandro home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.